Picture of The Automotive Tester Team

 👎 Cons: Will cause catastrophic damage to the finish of your rims.

 Our Verdict: Buy this for working on your brakes, NOT for cleaning your wheels.
-Understanding the difference between a “Brake Parts Cleaner” and a “Wheel Cleaner” is crucial E-E-A-T knowledge for any car owner.
+Understanding the difference between a “Brake Parts Cleaner” and a “Wheel Cleaner” is crucial knowledge for any car owner.

 Helpful FAQ Section